muhammad-tamim/interview-questions/README.md

 console.log(squaredArrow); // [1, 4, 9, 16, 25]
 ```

-## What is a first class function, What is a first order function, What is a higher order function, What is a unary function, What is the currying function, What is a pure function
+## What is a first class function, What is a first order function, What is a higher order function, What is a unary function, What is the currying function, What is a pure function, what is IIFE

 - first class function: A language has first-class functions when functions are treated like values — you can store them in variables, pass them as arguments, and return them from other functions.
 - first order function: A function that does NOT take any function as an argument and does NOT return a function.